-People with irritable bowel syndrome(IBS) frequently suffer severe abdominal pain, bloating and flatulence, along with diarrhea or constipation, or occasionally alternating bouts of both.
-The situation is frustrating, because they are often told that there is nothing wrong with them; they have a “functional” gastrointestinal disorder.
+People with irritable bowel syndrome(IBS) frequently suffer severe abdominal pain, bloating and flatulence.
+They often report diarrhea or constipation, or occasionally alternating bouts of both.
+Often, doctors can find nothing wrong with them; they have a “functional” gastrointestinal disorder.
 There is hope for easing the symptoms, however.
 Increasingly, research shows that a low FODMAP diet can be helpful.

 What Is a Low FODMAP Diet?

 FODMAP stands for fermentable oligo-, di- monosaccharides and polyols.
 These include compounds such as lactose (milk sugar), fructose, fructans, galactans and “polyols,” also known as sugar alcohols even though you could not get tipsy on them.
-These compounds are utilized by gut microbes that create gas, which may well be the source of some of the uncomfortable symptoms associated with IBS.
+When gut microbes digest these compounds, they create gas.
+This may well produce the uncomfortable symptoms associated with IBS.

 Controlled Trial of a Low FODMAP Diet:

-A new study shows that avoiding foods that can be readily fermented by gut bacteria, they feel better (Digestive Disease Week, May 24, 2016).
-More than 90 IBS patients were randomly assigned to follow either a low FODMAP diet or a “sensible diet” that reduced caffeine and alcohol for six weeks.
-The ones assigned to reducing FODMAP consumption consulted with registered dietitians trained to help people discover which foods they should avoid and make sure the diets they followed as a result did not produce serious nutritional deficiencies.
-(This is a risk with a severely restricted diet might provide too few nutrients.)
+A study shows that when people avoid foods that can be readily fermented by gut bacteria, they feel better (Digestive Disease Week, May 24, 2016).
+More than 90 IBS patients followed either a low FODMAP diet or a “sensible diet” that reduced caffeine and alcohol for six weeks.
+(Researchers assigned them randomly.)
+The ones who reduced FODMAP consumption consulted with registered dietitians.
+These experts help people discover which foods they should avoid.
+They could help ensure the volunteers’ diets did not produce serious nutritional deficiencies.
+(A severely restricted diet might provide too few nutrients.)

 More than 50 percent of those on the low FODMAP regimen reported major improvement in their abdominal pain, compared to 20 percent of those eating sensibly.

-It appears that people with IBS could benefit from a referral to a qualified dietitian who can help them map out a low FODMAP diet that is nutritionally balanced for long-term control of symptoms.
+A qualified dietitian can help people with IBS map out a low FODMAP diet that is nutritionally balanced for long-term control of symptoms.
 Some of the restricted foods are those that are generally recommended as healthful, such as legumes, garlic, onions, leeks, mushrooms and many fruits and vegetables.
 That’s why it is important not to undertake such a restriction long term without guidance.
 Moreover, many people find it difficult to stick with the low FODMAP diet for months or years (Journal of Human Nutrition and Dietetics, April 2020).
 Practical considerations can complicate adherence, even though people who follow the diet report less severe symptoms.
 According to a recent meta-analysis of ten studies, a low FODMAP diet can improve overall IBS symptoms for most people (Frontiers in Nutrition, Aug.
 19, 2021).

 We spoke with experts about how to alter gut bacteria to reduce reflux and improve digestion (Show 1023).
 The diet described by Norman Robillard, PhD, has much in common with a low FODMAP diet.